-The differences between the types involve how interest is earned and the kinds of changes you can make in your policy during its duration.
+The differences between the two involve how interest is earned and the kinds of changes you can make in your policy during its duration.
 In any case, life insurance is a long-term product.
 Thus, your current situation and your anticipated future are important considerations whether you choose term or permanent life insurance.

 Cash Value Insurance

 The key difference between term and permanent life insurance is the cash value portion.
 A part of the money you pay in goes toward investments by your insurance company.
 These monies will earn interest you can collect free of federal income tax.

 In many ways, this insurance is not unlike setting aside money in an IRA.
 The difference is in how the funds are handled.

 Whole and universal life are two kinds of permanent life insurance.
 You can use the cash value of either one to take out loans against it.
 These types of insurance allow you to get the financial benefits during your lifetime.
 You can also make withdrawals.
 While you don’t have to pay them back, they will subtract from your ultimate death benefit so they aren’t entirely risk-free.

 To put universal life insurance in context, we’ll begin with a summary of whole life insurance.

 On the surface, the two are closely aligned.
 They both have the insurance and saving portions.
 With whole life insurance, you pay a set premium.
 A part of it funds the savings portion which guarantees you a cash value.
 You may earn more money through dividends to pay your premiums.